Laffery/ng-zorro-antd/components/icon/doc/index.en-US.md

 - Much more display accuracy in lower-level screens.
 - Support multiple colors for icon.
 - No need to change built-in icons with overriding styles by providing more props in component.

-You can join in [this discussion of Ant Design](https://github.com/ant-design/ant-design/issues/10353).

 Use `nz-icon` component and specify the `theme` property.